backdrop-contrib/tzfield/README.md

 enable either the autocomplete or select widget, and choose between the time zone name and formatted current date formatters.

+If you use the included the Time Zone Field Geofield (tzfield_geofield) module, you must manually configure it, e.g. using Drush:

+    drush vset tzfield_geofield_google_timezone_api_key YOUR_API_KEY

 ## Integrations